lsst/lsst_testsonly/README.md

-# lsst_testsonly
+# ci_metadetect

-A build target package to setup test-only dependency packages
+`ci_metadetect` is a simple metapackage to setup metadetect along with its test-only dependency packages to run its tests in CI.